Step 1 - Choose your photos

 This depends on the size and destination of your portrait and a full guide can be found on our prices page.
 We flat pack very safely and securely.
 For the UK portraits we use Special Delivery and Parcelforce.
 For overseas we use International Signed for / Airesure or Parcelforce Priority.
 We also try to use environmentally friendly products and packaging, everything we send our portraits in, can be reused or recycled.

 We are able to provide a full bespoke framing service and we highly recommend our wonderful framer Jane who frames all of our portraits for us.
 Please note pencil drawings are framed under glass and we are only able to offer this service for clients that are able to collect from our studio.
 To view the frames we have available, please visit Bespoke Framing >>

 Can I use my painting or drawing commercially, or print it for my family?

 Clients hold the copyright on their photo that we work from, however we retain the copyright and reproduction rights on the artwork created from the clients photo.
 We will never reproduce or sell your image in any form.
-We have a relationship with a printing company who can produce Giclee prints of your portrait for you to purchase at any time.
-If clients would like to use our artwork for business use, please let us know before ordering.
-For further information please visit our prints of your portrait.
+If clients would like prints of their painting or drawing or to use our artwork for business use, please email to discuss.

 Will you be displaying our painting or drawing on your web site?